davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 * Most key parameters are stored in the self signature.
 That means they can be changed at will by the key owner without affecting the status of external key signatures.
 * Subkeys need only be self-signed (which is automatic).
 Trust from external signatures is provided transitively.
-* (Edit - 19 Apr 2015) gpg [automatically uses the newest subkey](http://support.gpgtools.org/discussions/problems/8919-force-subkey-for-signing#19 Jun,%202013%2012:15%20PM) to sign/encrypt.
+* (Edit - 19 Apr 2015) gpg [automatically uses the newest valid subkey](http://support.gpgtools.org/discussions/problems/8919-force-subkey-for-signing#19 Jun,%202013%2012:15%20PM) to sign/encrypt.

 ## Some Terms
 It's best that you have an understanding of data encryption and data signing using public key cryptography before you read this.
 You should also know about key signing and the the reason for it.
 Oh, and also binary-to-hexadecimal conversion for one (small) part.
-Having said that, let's be clear on a couple of terms:
+Having said that, let's be clear on some terms:

 * Primary key vs. subkey - A PGP key certificate may contain other information in addition to the key itself.
 A subkey is a key that is stored as a